 In using our Digital Optimization System, our customers depend on our product support team to resolve complex technical and operational issues.
-We may be unable to respond quickly enough to accommodate short-, medium-, and long-term increases in customer demand for product support.
+We may be unable to respond quickly enough to accommodate short, medium-, and long-term increases in customer demand for product support.
 We also may be unable to modify the nature, scope, and delivery of our product support to compete with changes in product support services provided by our competitors.
 Increased customer demand for product support, without corresponding revenue, could increase costs and materially adversely affect our results of operations.
 Our sales are highly dependent on our business reputation and on positive recommendations from our existing customers.
-Any failure to maintain high-quality product support, or a market perception that we do not maintain high-quality product support, could materially adversely affect our reputation, our ability to sell our Digital Optimization System to existing and prospective customers, our business, financial condition, and results of operations.
+Any failure to maintain high-quality product support, could materially adversely affect our reputation, our ability to sell our Digital Optimization System to existing and prospective customers, our business, financial condition, and results of operations.